Leisure Suit Larry: Love for Sail!: Plot

 Larry comes up with a variety of ways to cheat in the assigned competitions so that he can get the highest score and win the contest.
 Among Larry's chosen competitions are a cooking contest, a "best dressed" contest, a game of horseshoes, bowling, the sexual prowess contest and others.
 At times Larry wins these contests not by cheating but only by an unexpected twist of fate triggered by his (often unintentional) actions.
 For instance, Larry's encounter with fashion designer Jamie Lee Coitus causes his leisure suit to become the height of fashion; as such he wins the best dressed competition.

 After a series of contest that Larry wins, he goes back accidentally naked to his room in the stern of a ship and a mysterious woman (Annette) comes to him and offers him to kill her husband, but he mistakenly believes that she is asking him to have sex with him.
 Larry arrives at night in her husbands rooms, he unknowingly goes to bed in the dark with what he thinks is the woman and plays around with "her" but only finds out after the lights are turned on that it was her ailing husband and he has a heart attack because of Larry.
 Annette then gives Larry some stock for a crude oil shipping company.
 Later, Larry continues to play and win all the contests and eventually goes to Captain Thygh's room and meets her, he happily comes to her, awaiting a week with her but she disgustingly rejects him.
 Larry then gives her the stock he got from Annette which makes her happy and they presumably have sex.
 The ship sails into the sunset as the credits roll.
+After the credits have rolled, it is abducted by an alien spaceship.